spoddutur/spark-streaming-monitoring-with-lightning/README.md

 ```

 ### 5.2.
 File configuration
 Default values for all the options available from command-line are also present in configuration file.
 You can directly tweak the file instead of submitting it every time from run/submit command.
 You can find config file at **/src/main/resources/dev/application.properties**.
-Once you finish tweaking the default, just do mvn build and run.
 Following lists the params listed in the file:
 ```ini
 ...
 sparkMaster=local[2]